hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 ## 18-Mar-2021

 [19:14:14](#_mpzQrAMSkVUd3I6D9ClYV-51iMFMN1dqRKLnusuGaI) <hiiamboris (NOT THIS ONE)>:
-ANNOUNCEMENT: `about/cc` now will automatically copy the version into the clipboard, saving you from mouse/touchpad aiming exercise Ì†ΩÌ∏â
+ANNOUNCEMENT: `about/cc` now will automatically copy the version into the clipboard, saving you from mouse/touchpad aiming exercise üòâ

 [19:16:30](#Lr86EFJvA_LbaonHbfhMCgVU3kAOeMAMNzuYe1HhKoQ) <GiuseppeChillemi (GiuseppeChillemi)>:
 I am about to like it!
 (Just the time to download the new version)